Skip to main content

 If you believe your health information is inaccurate or incomplete, you may request an amendment.
 We may deny the request if the record is accurate or not created by this practice.

-You may request a list of certain disclosures of your PHI made by this practice over the past six years (excluding disclosures for treatment, payment, and operations).
+You may request a written list of certain disclosures of your PHI made by this practice over the past six years, excluding disclosures for treatment, payment, and routine health care operations.
+To submit a request, contact us in writing at the email address above.
+We will respond within 60 days.
+(45 CFR §164.528)

-You may request restrictions on how we use or disclose your PHI.
-We are not required to agree to all restrictions, but we must agree to not disclose your PHI to your health plan if you pay for the service in full out of pocket.
+You may request that we restrict how we use or disclose your PHI for treatment, payment, or health care operations.
+We are not required to agree to most restrictions, but we must honor a request to not share your PHI with your health plan for a service you paid for entirely out of pocket.
+(45 CFR §164.522)

 You may request that we communicate with you in a specific way or at a specific location (e.g., only contact you by email, or only at a certain phone number).
 We will accommodate reasonable requests.